Enome/jungles/middleware-general/README.md

 # General Middleware

-General middleware written for Jungles but can be used for an Express.js app.
+General middleware written for Jungles but can be used with any Express.js app.

 # Render